 EVOpet " grain free, low carbohydrate dry pet food"

 Canidae also make a Grain free range called "Pure X ..."

 While I have found these ingredients to be heading towards an acceptable direction (meat) they are often quite expensive in Australia.

-Main reason for selecting any dry dog food - the Fibre fermentablity index.
+Main reason for selecting any dry dog food Australia - the Fibre fermentability index.